blumbear/42-push_swap/README.md

 ## PUSH SWAP

 # COMPULSORY TEST
-To this project you basicaly have to perform basic tests:
+To this project you basicaly have to perform basic tests :
 - " "
 - ""
 The result of your program's execution should not lead to segfault.